corentinmusard/mini_cli_chat/README.md

 ## Coding Process

+Project is conforming to C99 and newer.
+It requires POSIX and GNU extentions.

 ### Using [Design by contract](//barrgroup.com/embedded-systems/how-to/design-by-contract-for-embedded-software) (DbC)
-Preconditions are checked with `assert`s, postconditions are checked within tests.
+Preconditions are checked with `assert`, postconditions are checked within tests.

 ### Tools used to ensure good code
 -   [scan-build](//clang-analyzer.llvm.org/scan-build.html)